skip to content

 Where the sole executor is under 18 years

-Where the sole executor is under 18 years, the court appoints the child's guardian as executor until the child reaches 18 years of age.
+Where the sole executor appointed under a will is under the age of 18, the Court will appoint the child's guardian as executor until the child reaches 18 years of age.

 There are several types of breach and these can often overlap.
 The main categories of action against an executor are:

-Misappropriation occurs when an executor uses an estate’s assets to pay his/her personal liabilities or fraudulently disposes of them for a profit.
+Misappropriation occurs when an executor uses an estate’s assets to pay their personal liabilities or fraudulently disposes of them for a profit.

-Where assets have been dealt with in a manner other than provided in the will or by law, an action for maladministration may sought.
-Examples of maladaministration include a failure to pay and discharge debts; selling property undervalue and using assets for personal use.
+Where assets have been dealt with in a manner other than provided in the will or by law, an action for maladministration may be sought.
+Examples of maladministration include failing to pay and discharge debts, selling property under market value, and using assets for personal use.
 It is not a defence to an action for maladministration that the executor acted in good faith.

-• Failure to observe the provisions or directions in a will;
+• failing to observe the provisions or directions in a will

-• Where an executor makes a profit whilst acting in their capacity as executor;
+• making an improper profit while acting in their capacity as executor

-• The making of unauthorised investments resulting in a loss;
+• making unauthorised investments resulting in a loss

-• Use of estate to pay for executor’s personal debt.
+• using estate funds to pay the executor’s personal debt.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.